stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 from the time of her advent.
 She was greatly devoted to her unfortunate sister, and had an especial affection for her only surviving nephew William, who from a sturdy infant had become a sickly, spindling lad.
-In this year the servant Mehitabel died, and the other servant, Preserved Smith, left without coherent explanation&mdash;or at least, with only some wild tales and a complaint that he disliked the smell of the place.
-For a time Mercy could secure no more help, since the seven deaths and case of madness, all occurring within five years&rsquo; space, had begun to set in motion the body of fireside rumour which later became so bizarre.
+In this year the servant Mehitabel died, and the other servant, Preserved Smith, left without coherent explanation--or at least, with only some wild tales and a complaint that he disliked the smell of the place.
+For a time Mercy could secure no more help, since the seven deaths and case of madness, all occurring within five years' space, had begun to set in motion the body of fireside rumour which later became so bizarre.
 Ultimately, however, she obtained new servants from out of town; Ann White, a morose woman from that part of North Kingstown now set off as the township of Exeter, and a capable Boston man named Zenas Low.